QBeukelman/push_swap/README.md

 > Bucket 5 is 80-99

+> Note: With this implementation of bucket sort, we will need to index stack_A.
+This is because, when presented with outliers, the buckts loose effectiveness.
+E.g. Suppose the above list of random numbers from 0-99, and add one more integer to the stack, say 2,147,483,647.
+With the outlier, all values 0-99 will be present in the first bucket.
+Indexing stack_A, and determining the bucket values using the index, will correctly handle outliers.

 **Step 1:** Traverse stack_A in the forward direction to find the fist occurance of a number in bracket 1.
 Let's call this **hold_first**.

 **Step 2:** Traverse stack_A in the backward direction to find the fist occurance of a number in bracket 1.
 Call this **hold_second**.

-**Step 3:** Compare the number of operations it would take to move hold_first and hold_second to the top of stack_A.
-If a number occures in the first half of the list, we can simply perform the RA operation untill the number surfaces.
-If the number occurs in the second half of the list, we can perform the RRA operation untill this number surfaces.
+**Step 3:** Compare the number of operations needed to move hold_first and hold_second, respectivly, to the top of stack_A.
+If a number occures in the first half of the list, we can simply perform the **RA** operation untill the number surfaces.
+If the number occurs in the second half of the list, we can perform the **RRA** operation untill this number surfaces.
 To do so, first, we find the center of the list by dividing its length by 2.
 Then, given the positions of hold_first and hold_socond, determine which is nearest their respective edge of the list.
 Push your choise of hold_first or hold_second, now at the top of stack_A, to the op of stack_B.

-#### Second: Push stack_B back to stack_A starting with the highest
+#### Second: Push stack_B back to stack_A starting with the highest value

 Once the stack_A is empty, all numbers should be in their respective groups contained in stack_B.
-We will now emply the `Incertion Sort Algorythm` to push each number back to stack A, starting from the highest.
+We will now employ the `Incertion Sort Algorythm` to push each node back to stack_A, starting from the highest value.
 Search for the highest number in stack_B, within the range of the group.
 Bring the highest number to the top of stack_B using, first the RB operation, then push this number to the top of stack_A.
 Don't forget to keep the grouped stack_B in order, by reversing the changes using the RRB operation to place any displaced number back to their respective groups.
 Repeat this process for each group and untill stack_B is empty.
 Voilà, the list of 100 random numbers is sorted.

 *source:* `Jamie Dawson` [Push_Swap: The least amount of moves with two stacks](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a)